isaacbernat/presentations/optimise/final.md

 ## v1337 The end is just another beginning

-## TODOOOOO (C with optimisations)
+## TODOOOOO (alt C with optimisations)
 python is simpler and shorter
  0.6 Kib vs  15 Kib
 30 lines vs 140 lines
 ### Noteworthy C++ optimisations:
-- vectorisation
+- vectorisation  # TODO check: needed? couldn't we use the / 4?
-- memoisation of GCD using chars (faster in C++ than python?)  # TODO CHECK
+- memoisation of GCD using chars (43x on v12)
 - smaller memory footprint (e.g. `chars` for `gcd(m, n) == 1`)
     - bithacks and masks has even smaller footprint!
-- store RESULTS using 1/4 of memory, since they change at most %4
 - `struct union` to reuse all memory allocated for `GCD == 1` for results, even when they have different data types.
     - 4 `char` -> 1 `int`, so it fits!
-- read and store many input entries while still calculating the results (using threads).
+- read and store many input entries while calculating the results in parallel (using threads).
 - do so in bulk (128 entries at a time)
 - reading/writing on a shared memory buffer simulataneously for a smaller memory footprint.